Bachelor Kisses

-"Bachelor Kisses" is a song by the Australian alternative rock band The Go-Betweens that was released as the second single from their third album Spring Hill Fair in 1984.
+"Bachelor Kisses" is a song by the Australian alternative rock band the Go-Betweens that was released as the second single from their third album Spring Hill Fair in 1984.
 The single was issued in the UK and Australia on Sire Records.
 "Bachelor Kisses" was the Go-Betweens' first real attempt at a commercial single.

 History

-Robert Forster later said of the song, "Grant wrote this.
+The Go-Betweens' co-founder Robert Forster later said of the song, "Grant wrote this.
 It sounded like a pop song right from the word go.
 He was a very, very melodic songwriter.
-"Bachelor Kisses" was just something that rolled off and felt very natural and beautiful.
+'Bachelor Kisses' was just something that rolled off and felt very natural and beautiful.
 It's amazing."
-McLennan said, "I'm sorry if it sounds a courtly song but it's not about that.
+The band's other co-founder, Grant McLennan, said, "I'm sorry if it sounds a courtly song but it's not about that.
 I see a lot of infidelity around me most people involved in music are guilty of it in many cases.
 I see a lot of trust, promises being broken – I'm guilty of it myself.
 It's about all the promises the world of men have made women as far as the future of their lives, security, the raising of children, and I've found it wanting.
 Not a unique thought."

 Originally recorded with John Brand with the other songs on Spring Hill Fair, the song was re-recorded with producers Colin Fairley and Robert Andrews for the single release at the insistence of the record label.
 Forster complained of, "new producers, more days on the bass drum, and a version of the song of no great variance to the Miraval take."
-The song features backing vocalists from Ana da Silva, the lead singer for British post-punk band The Raincoats.
+Vickers later said the separate recording "effects the album" and would have preferred using the original.
+The song features backing vocals from Ana da Silva, the lead singer for British post-punk band the Raincoats.